Cold Weather Advisory: Forecasters warn of dangerous sub-zero wind chills in Metro Detroit, Friday into the weekend

 The dangerously cold wind chills as low as 25 below zero could cause frostbite on exposed skin in as little as 30 minutes.
 Frostbite and hypothermia will occur if unprotected skin is exposed to these temperatures.

-- Keep pets indoors as much as possible.
+And please care for our furry friends: Remember to keep pets indoors as much as possible.

 Get more daily forecast details from AccuWeather HERE.